Help for Vets With PTSD in the Criminal Justice System

 Getting Your Sentence Reduced

-In certain states, there are some limited opportunities to obtain a reduced sentence based on post-traumatic stress disorder.
+Certain states offer limited opportunities to obtain a reduced sentence based on post-traumatic stress disorder.
 Having PTSD from military service can be a mitigating factor.
-For example, if your PTSD was not diagnosed until after sentencing, your lawyer may be able to argue that you would have received a lesser sentence had it been known (in certain state courts).
-Or, the argument could be made that you would not have been convicted had your PTSD been known about and introduced during trial.
+For example, in some state courts, if your PTSD wasn't diagnosed until after sentencing, your lawyer may be able to argue that you would have received a lesser sentence had your diagnosis been known at the time.
+Or your lawyer could argue that you wouldn't have been convicted if evidence of your disorder had been known about and introduced during trial.

-If you suffered from PTSD prior to trial, but your lawyer did not discuss your PTSD in court, then you might be able to get a new lawyer who could argue that your first lawyer was not competent.
+If you suffered from PTSD before your trial but your lawyer didn't discuss your PTSD in court, then you might be able to get a new lawyer who could argue that your original lawyer was not competent.
+In states where these arguments are possible, there are strict deadlines for when these arguments can be made, so don't leave them to the last minute.

 Asking for a New Trial

 There are also limited time frames during which a new trial can be requested if your PTSD was not raised as a defense at your first trial.
-Know, however, that it is very rare for any defendant (not just veterans) to be granted a new trial.
+It's important to know that it's very rare for any defendant (not just veterans) to be granted a new trial, and new trials can sometimes result in a more severe sentence that you initially received.

-Lawyers can sometimes request a new trial based on new evidence (evidence that wasn't known during trial) or can ask to withdraw a guilty plea (if you made one).
-So if your lawyer can honestly state that he or she was not aware of your PTSD, and through diligent effort could not have become aware of your PTSD, then you may have a good argument for a new trial.
+Lawyers can sometimes request a new trial based on new evidence that wasn't known during trial or ask to withdraw a guilty plea (if you made one).
+So if your lawyer can honestly state that they weren't aware of your PTSD—and through diligent effort could not have become aware of your PTSD—then you may have a good argument for a new trial.

 PTSD and Habeas Corpus

-Basically, the habeas corpus procedure lets you raise violations of your rights under the Constitution.
-For example, if your lawyer was aware of your PTSD and didn't raise your PTSD as an issue during the trial or sentencing, you may be able to file a habeas corpus petition arguing that you had ineffective assistance of counsel.
-This is a limited procedure that you will want to discuss with an attorney.
+The habeas corpus procedure basically lets you claim violations of your rights under the Constitution.
+For example, if your lawyer was aware of your PTSD and didn't raise your PTSD as an issue during the trial or sentencing, you may be able to file a habeas corpus petition arguing that you had ineffective assistance of counsel, a violation of the Sixth Amendment.

 Health Care for Reentry Veterans